 This post includes affiliate links.

 This free crochet pattern is called Smitten Mitten and is specifically designed right before Valentine’s Day.
+It is a hand holding mitten for couples.
 You can now finally hold hands with your loved one while it is cold outside.

-The Smitten Mitten looks similar to a beanie or hat, but has two openings for hands to be inserted so they can hold hands and keep each other and the outside of their hands warm in the cold weather.
+The Smitten Mitten looks similar to a beanie or hat, but has two openings for hands to be inserted so they can hold hands and keep both of your hands warm in the cold weather.

 I really love how cute the Smitten Mitten is.
-And do you see the hearts in the front that provide some extra love and texture to it?
+Do you see the hearts in the front that provide some extra love and texture to it?
 So cute.

-There are three hearts on the Smitten Mitten, going from a large to a very small heart which are made with the surface crochet for which I have a video for to teach you how I created it.
+There are three hearts on the hand holding Smitten Mitten, from a large to a very small heart which are made with the surface crochet.
+I have created a video to teach you how I created it.

-For the Smitten Mitten I used one of my favorite yarns: Premier Yarns Deborah Norville Everyday Collection yarn.
+For the Smitten Mitten, I used one of my favorite yarns: Premier Yarns Anti-Pilling Everyday Worsted yarn.
 It is just so soft and easy to work with.
 I just love it.

 And if you look at all my pictures, you can also see that the Smitten Mitten is also ideal for just one person to warm their hands.

-My thoughts go right away to New Years Eve in New York City and how everyone wants to keep warm while waiting for the Ball drop.
+My thoughts go right away to New Year’s Eve in New York City and how everyone wants to keep warm while waiting for the Ball drop.
 I have been there.
 It was so cold.
-These Smitten Mittens for sure would have helped me during that time if I would have had some back then.
+These Smitten Mittens for sure would have helped me to keep warm back then.

-Be sure to add this pattern to your Raverly Favorites by clicking the button below.
+Be sure to add this pattern to your Ravelry Favorites by clicking the button below.

 If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.